 The Gaggia Classic Pro is a home machine with a big reputation.
 Often spoken of as being the best espresso machine for someone just starting out in the espresso game, or for that person just looking to get the best value for money for a home espresso use.

 The original Gaggia Classic was first introduced to market in 1991, and was left largely unchanged over the years, at least until 2009 when Philips bought the company.

 Still manufactured in Italy, the biggest change in design was swapping out their aluminium boiler and replacing it with stainless steel.

 The addition of a ‘proper’ steam wand rounds out the Gaggia Classic Pro to being a quality, entry level machine, especially for the price.

 This machine is also one that lacks, but can be modded with, a PID.
-Other than that the machine is well built with high quality parts and has a standardised pressure setting of 12 bars of pressure, which is more common in modern commercial grade espresso machines.
+Other than that the machine is well built with high quality parts and has a standardised pressure setting of 15 bars of pressure.

 Upgrade Pick: La Marzocco Linea Mini

 The Linea Mini, brought to you by coffee industry leaders and pioneers, La Marzocco, is a home machine that shows you mean business with your espresso set up.